 For the base model we calculated and estimated parameters based on four types of data (state variables): total length over time, egg buffer mass over time (and through this, time to hatching), cumulative egg production over time, and proportion surviving since fertilization over time.
 We estimated three parameters by fitting them to data (yVA, μemb, and μlar) and fixed at suggested values parameters for which we had insufficient data to calculate or estimate.
 The primary parameters and their calculated or estimated values are found in Table 1.
 Fitting was done in Matlab with the packages BYOM v.6.4 (Jager, 2022) and DEBkiss v.2.3a (Jager, 2021).
 BYOM uses a Nelder-Mead simplex search to optimize the parameters for a set of ordinary differential equations (ODEs) by minimizing negative log-likelihood (NLL).
 The DEBkiss package works under BYOM to bring in the DEBkiss model parameters, variables, and equations so that the parameters can be estimated based on their effect on the DEBkiss equations and the ODEs derived from them.
 The ODEs give the predicted data for each type of observed data (length, egg production, egg buffer mass, and survival over time) the difference between which is used to calculate NLL.

 BYOM allows users to turn fitting on and off for each parameter, and with fitting turned off for all parameters it runs a simulation that calculates predicted values over time for each state variable using the initial parameter values.
 Before estimating any parameters with the optimization described above, we ran simulations with fitting turned off using a set of recommended parameters (Jager, 2018) and parameters obtained from existing data on M. menidia.
 We visually assessed fit and checked NLL as we adjusted parameters to obtain a reasonable set of initial parameters before estimating any.
-This also helped us reduce the number of parameters being estimated to avoid overfitting and so that there were not multiple correlated parameters free at once, because we were able to obtain a reasonable fit using suggested default values for yAV, yBA, and κ.
-The default value for yVA did not allow a realistic fit to the length data, but the length, reproduction, and egg buffer depletion data allowed it to be estimated with the BYOM optimization.
+This also helped us reduce the number of parameters being estimated to avoid overfitting and so that there were not multiple highly correlated parameters free at once, because we were able to obtain a reasonable fit using suggested default values for yAV, yBA, and κ.
+The default value from the literature (Jager ref) for yVA did not allow a realistic fit to the length data, but the length, reproduction, and egg buffer depletion data allowed it to be estimated with the BYOM optimization.
 Ultimate length was used to fix JaAm to a reasonable value before estimating yVA because both parameters affect growth and egg buffer depletion in the model and therefore can not be estimated simultaneously.
 Finally, we fixed all parameters except μemb and μlar to estimate these parameters, again using the visually best-fitting parameters from the simulations as initial values.
 The full-life and early-life predicted and observed data are shown in Figure 2.

 Table 1.
 DEBkiss parameters, their abbreviations, and their fixed or estimated values.
 Units are given with the value unless the parameter is a unitless ratio.